Afolabioluwafunmise/Bank-Churn-Analysis/README.md

 ### Data Sources

-This dataset contains details on;
+This dataset contain details on;

 demographics